Woody Bay, Isle of Wight

 Woody Bay is a small bay on the south coast of the Isle of Wight, England.
 It lies along the coastline beneath the village of St. Lawrence.
 The bay faces south towards the English Channel, its shoreline is 260 yds in length.

+Geography

 The bay has a rocky and exposed shoreline with areas of shingle and a storm beach formed from large pebbles.
 It is backed by cliffs composed of landslide debris from the Upper Greensand and Chalk.
 The bay is part of the Undercliff landslide complex, although is a largely stable area of the landslide zone despite recent minor movements.

 The Isle of Wight Coastal Path runs along the coast behind the bay and onto Woody Point, where the bay can be best viewed from.
 A small track runs down from the coastal path on which the bay can be accessed.